ranieremenezes/easyfermi/README.md

 # Tutorials

-Check for tutorials on the easyFermi YouTube channel:
+Check for tutorials on the easyfermi YouTube channel:

  <a href="https://www.youtube.com/channel/UCeLCfEoWasUKky6CPNN_opQ">